Bikfaya: Bikfaya during the era of the Assafiyeen Emirs

 Feudalism in the Mamluk era was granted by the sultan in return for military services provided by individuals to the state.

 The Mamluk granted the Turkuman (known as Assafiyeen) control over the north (Lubnan Fi al-Tarikh- Dr Philip Hitty- Dar al –Thakafa- Beirut, 1959) with the mission to safeguard the shoreline against intrusion by occidentals and early natives.
 The Assafiyeen inhabited areas they called after their notables and then moved to Ghazir.

-During the era of prince Mansour al-Assafy, with security spreading in the Kesrwan area, some members of the Bikfaya families—who had survived in 1305—started to return to their hometown in 1540 (Sheikh Edmond Bleybel).
-It seems that prince Mansour decided to befriend the Christians after destroying the Shiites in his area who had plotted to kill him.
-The Gemayels came from Jaj in 1545 and met him.
-He honored them and granted them control over Bikfaya and its northern suburbs and sent them immediately to it.
+During the era of prince Mansour al-Assafy, with security spreading in the Kesrwan area, some members of the Bikfaya families—who had survived in 1305—started to return to their hometown in 1540 (Sheikh Edmond Bleybel) such as the Gemayels who came from Jaj in 1545 and were delegated control over Bikfaya and its northern suburbs.

-It is told that the Gemayels came to Bikfaya carrying the picture of Mar abda.
-With them came to Mhaidseh the Maalouf family and the two families became even closer when a member of the Maalouf family (today known as Klink) married the sister of father Antoun Gemayel and was blessed with two children, one of whom became a priest.

-In 1587 father Antoun sought to build a church in Bikfaya, so he donated one thousand Kobrosy to this cause.
+In 1587 father Antoun Gemayel sought to build a church in Bikfaya, so he donated one thousand Kobrosy to this cause.
 However, this sum was not enough and the number of inhabitants of Bikfaya was little, so father Antoun resorted to his brother-in-law and nephew for help and unified the efforts of the two towns and implemented his project next to an old oak tree.
-The tree is estimated to be around 1000 years old and its trunk still remains visible until our present day.
+The tree is estimated to be around 1000 years old, and its trunk is still visible.

-Antoun set in the south-eastern side of the church an altar in the name of Mar Abda for the Maronites and another in the north–eastern side in the name of Our Lady for the Greek Orthodox (Bleybel).
+Antoun set in the south-eastern side of the church an altar in the name of Mar Abda for the Maronites and another in the north-eastern side in the name of Our Lady for the Greek Orthodox (Bleybel).

-Dweihy says in his book: the history of the Maronites page 181 :…and in the year 1587 (996H) father Antoun of Gemayel family built the church of Mar Abda in the village of Bikfaya and had it illustrated by Elias al-Hasrouny.
-He spent on it 1000 Kobrosy in addition to donations by the residents of Bikfaya and other philanthropists… then Patriarch Sarkis followed in the steps of his predecessors and raised father Antoun to Archbishop as a reward for his efforts.
+Dweihy says in his book: the history of the Maronites page 181 :...and in the year 1587 (996H) father Antoun of Gemayel family built the church of Mar Abda in the village of Bikfaya and had it illustrated by Elias al-Hasrouny.
+He spent on it 1000 Kobrosy in addition to donations by the residents of Bikfaya and other philanthropists... then Patriarch Sarkis followed in the steps of his predecessors and raised father Antoun to Archbishop as a reward for his efforts.

 Historians believe that Bikfaya was the consecrated shrine of the Phoenician deity Baal.
 It was also the capital of the Christian Cancimat of Lebanon (1840–1860).